Memory Pegs

 .

-Now, before we proceed with your first exercise, quickly run through the pegs to make sure they are firmly lodged into your memory.
+Before we proceed with your first exercise, quickly run through the pegs to be sure they’re firmly lodged into your memory.
 One, run … Two …

 OK, ready?
 Let’s give it a try!